deathworlders/online/content/books/deathworlders/chapter-16-firebird.md

 "*As of this time we are assuming 100% casualties within five kilometers of ground zero.
 All of the addresses you've given, sir, are within that radius.
 I'm so sorry."*

-"I...
-Thank you.
+"I...Thank you.
 I'll pass that along."

 "*Well, they might have been outside the lethal radius at the time, so we'll keep your number on file in case any resident of those addresses turns up alive."*